 Bachelor's Degree Requirements

-To earn the bachelor’s degree from Auburn University, students must complete the requirements of the university’s Core Curriculum, and they must choose a curriculum and complete its requirements and those of the college or school with at least a 2.0 average in all Auburn courses attempted, at least a 2.0 average on transfer credits accepted for their major degree program, and a 2.0 average in all course work in the major.
-These requirements are university requirements.
+To earn the bachelor’s degree from Auburn University, students must complete the requirements of the university’s Core Curriculum.
+They must also choose a curriculum and complete its requirements, as well as those of the college or school, with at least a 2.0 average in all Auburn courses attempted, at least a 2.0 average on transfer credits accepted for their major degree program, and a 2.0 average in all course work in the major.
+A minimum of 120 credit hours are required for graduation.
+These requirements are all university requirements.
 Individual colleges, schools and departments may have higher requirements.
-Credits required for graduation are at least 120 hours.
-The student’s dean clears subject and non-course requirements in the curriculum; the registrar, together with the dean’s office, clears total hours, and cumulative GPA.
+The student’s dean clears subject and non-course requirements in the curriculum; the registrar, together with the dean’s office, clears total hours and cumulative GPA.
 A list of specific courses identified as major courses in each curriculum is available in the appropriate dean’s office.

 Clearing for Graduation

 Seniors must register for the UNIV 4AA0 graduation course (administrative course – non-graded) in the term in which graduation is to occur.
 Enrollment in this course provides Auburn University with a list of expected degree candidates so that all administrative work can be processed in plenty of time for graduation.
 It also allows the graduating student access to the SCORE general education assessment program and the Diploma Application.